FESTIVALS AND EVENTS IN JUNE

 Location: San Pedro Garza García, Nuevo León

-This municipality is part of the metropolitan area of Monterrey and celebrates the feasts of San Pedro and San Pablo on June 26 in Plaza Juárez.
+This municipality is part of the Monterrey metropolitan area and celebrates the feast of Saints Peter and Paul on June 26 in Plaza Juárez.

 The event includes the coronation of the queen, an extensive area of mechanical rides, a commercial expo, sports and cultural events, a gastronomic show, and an attractive lineup of artists performing at the local theater.